TOGoS/TechTalks/2014-02-12/Haskell+PHPProjectInitializer-talk.md

 - Response is encapsulated in a Response object
   - Can write unit tests for your controllers
   - Response can be produced lazily

+### REST API

+Defined in PHPCMIPREST README.

+Talk about Composer
+Talk about Doctrine
+Talk about Postgres

+### Composer

+- It's NPM for PHP
+- Define dependencies in ```composer.json```
+- Composer downloads and installs them for you
+- Give overview of PPI's default ```composer.json```
+- We can have private repositories if we need to

+### Doctrine

+- Some random database abstraction layer I picked out
+- Turning out not to be all that useful
+  - can't use identifiers as parameters
+  - no notion of last_insert_id???
+  - no upsert support

+### Postgres

+- Sequences are way handier than AUTO_INCREMENT
+- Can INSERT ...
+RETURNING
+- Upserts are a bit more verbose than in MySQL but can still be done in a single query